Championship Policies

 Prohibition on Certain Types of Shoes — Model Local Rule G-7 as prescribed in Section 8 of the Committee Procedures is in effect at all Championship sites.

-No Show — A player failing to appear for a PNGA Championship without prior notification to WA Golf staff will be suspended from all future PNGA Championships for a minimum of two years.
+No Show — A player failing to appear for a PNGA Championship without prior notification to PNGA staff will be suspended from all future PNGA Championships for a minimum of two years.

 Unofficial Withdrawal — During play of a PNGA Championship, a player needing to withdraw must notify PNGA staff and complete a withdraw form.
 Players who unofficially withdraw or do so without sufficient reason, will be suspended from all future PNGA Chamionships for a minimum of two years.